Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Pecca's "Dragonspear UI++" and Lefreut's Enhanced UI (LeUI).
 Some options may be moved into other sections when these mods have been detected.

+The mod can not be installed together with EEUITweaks component "Hidden Game Options".
+You can install either one, but not both at the same time.

 Patching UI definition files can be tricky.
 To ensure that a failed patch attempt does not corrupt the game it will fail with a forced error and restore the original state of the patched files.